strannik19/td_devel/documents/README.md

 * leverage the power of Excel with mass operations
 * adjust Parameters in sheet "parameter"
 * caution: the reserved words in sheet "reserved words" will be out of date.
 Get the latest from your database first.
+Basically, all words will be treated as "reserved word" in sheet "coldata".
 * generate a 1:1 staging layer in Teradata

 The initial intention was, that the customer delivered table and column description for a migration project in Excel as